Nick W. Lee is an associate in Lieff Cabraser’s San Francisco office. He works in the firm’s antitrust, consumer, and mass torts practice groups.

-Prior to joining Lieff Cabraser, Nick served as a law clerk for Justice Dario Borghesan on the Alaska Supreme Court.
-He previously worked as a Summer Associate at Lieff Cabraser, was a Judicial Extern for Magistrate Judge Donna M. Ryu in the Northern District of California, and summered as a legal intern for the ACLU California Action in Sacramento, California.
+Nick is a Co-Chair of the Asian American Bar Association of the Greater Bay Area’s (AABA) Community Services Committee.
+Prior to joining the firm, Nick served as a judicial law clerk for Justice Dario Borghesan of the Alaska Supreme Court.
+During law school, Nick was a Summer Associate at Lieff Cabraser, a Judicial Extern for Magistrate Judge Donna M. Ryu in the Northern District of California, and a legal intern for ACLU California Action.

 Nick graduated from the University of California, Davis School of Law with a Juris Doctor.
 There, he worked as a Civil Procedure tutor for Professor Katherine Florey and as a research assistant for Professor David O. Horton.
 He also served as the Co-President of the UC Davis Asian Pacific American Law Students Association and argued before the Ninth Circuit Court of Appeals as a part of the UC Davis Civil Rights Clinic.
 As a law student, Nick earned the Angela Harris Prize for Critical Race Scholarship, the Witkin Award in Property, and the Witkin Award in Torts.

 Prior to attending law school, Nick worked at an Asian American civil rights organization and earned his bachelor’s degree in Political Science and History from the University of California, San Diego.
 Nick is a proud graduate of Berkeley Public Schools and has attended public school from kindergarten through law school.